blairg23/omdbpy/README.md

-omdb
+omdbpy

 ---

-`omdb` is a minimalist Python wrapper for the Open Movie Database (OMDb) API (https://www.omdbapi.com/).
+`omdbpy` is a minimalist Python wrapper for the Open Movie Database (OMDb) API (https://www.omdbapi.com/).

 # Usage